Genivia/RE-flex/doc/index.md

   `lex`       | `lex()` function     | `yylex()` function

 To customize the Lexer class use these options and code injection.

+You can declare multiple nested namespace names by separating the names with a dot, as for example in `namespace=NAME1.NAME2.NAME3` to declare the lexer in `NAME1::NAME2::NAME3`.

 To understand the impact of these options, consider the following lex specification template: